-Roasting is one cooking method that is as ancient as civilization or at least when man learn to make fire.
+Roasting is one cooking method that is as ancient as civilization or at least when man learnt to make fire.
 He cooked food on open fire, which was considerably tastier than eating it raw.
-Strictly speaking, roasting is cooking before fire.
+Strictly speaking, roasting is cooking on fire.
 Meat is placed in such a position that heat of fire affects entire surface and there is a current of fresh air around the meat.
 This way, cooked meat retains its juices and develops more flavors than through any other cooking process.
 The heat should neither be insufficient nor too intense to char the meat.
 Insufficient heat makes the surface hard and causes the juices to evaporate making meat lose its flavor and taste.
 Basting meat every few minutes not only helps in cooking, it also helps to save the juices and improve the flavors.

-The difference in the two cooking methods is that you refer to roasting when the food item has a structure (meats and vegetables) while you call it baking when the food item does not have a structure and gets it when it is finally baked such as breads, cakes, pies pastries etc.
+The difference in the two cooking methods is that you refer to roasting when the food item has a structure (meats and vegetables) while you call it baking when the food item does not have a structure and gets it when it is finally baked such as breads, cakes, pies, pastries, etc.